bwaynesu/BComponentComparator/README.md

 ## Known Limitations

-- Prefab assets are not supported (use Prefab instances in the scene instead)
 - Some asset types may require Display Mode adjustment for proper rendering (see Display Mode Customization above)

 ## Known Issues